s-victor/TinyPedal/README.md

 ## Credits
 ### Author:
-Xiang (S.Victor)
+TinyPedal is created by Xiang (S.Victor), with helps from other contributors.

-For full list of contributors to TinyPedal, see [docs\contributors.md](./docs/contributors.md) file.
+See [docs\contributors.md](./docs/contributors.md) file for full list of contributors.

 ### Special thanks to:
 The Iron Wolf for the permission to use rF2 Shared Memory Map Plugin in TinyPedal.